 - Samuel Adu Prah: Prof Adu Prah is an Assistant Professor at the Department of Geography and Geology at Sam Houston State University (Huntsville, Texas) who will be going to the University of Science and Technology, Kumasi Ghana from the 15th of June through to the 31st of July 2019.
 During this time he is expected to teach a four week summer workshop on geospatial technologies and work with Masters and PHD students to implement geospatial technologies in their research.

 - Shadrack Nasong’o : Prof Nasongo’o is a Professor at the Department of International Studies of Rhodes College, North Parkway, Memphis USA.
 He will be undertaking his fellowship at Riara University in Kenya from the 1st of June to the 31st of July 2019.
 During this fellowship, he is expected to shape and model a graduate program in International Relations and Diplomacy.

-- Chibueze Udeani: Prof. Udeani is an Assistant Professor at the Julius-Maximilian-University Würzburg, Germany.
+- Chibueze Udeani: Prof. Udeani is a Professor at the Julius-Maximilian-University Würzburg, Germany.
 He will be carrying out his fellowship at the University of Nigeria Nsukka from the 1st of July to the 31st of August 2019.
 During this fellowship, he is expected to develop and strengthen the curriculum for emerging courses on religion and spirituality and also serve as resource person in upcoming training seminars and workshops organized by the Department of Social work.